 If your baby is still breastfeeding, you’ll want to take along a breastfeeding cover (to protect you both from the sun, if nothing else).
 If you are nervous about breastfeeding on the beach, check out my post on breastfeeding in public for more tips.
 Or, if you formula feed, bring along enough bottles and formula to last the time you’re on the beach.

-Unless your baby your baby is still extremely young and doesn’t play with toys at all yet, you’ll want to bring along some toys for your child to play with.
+Unless your baby is still extremely young and doesn’t play with toys at all yet, you’ll want to bring along some toys for your child to play with.
 Personally, I like to get toys specifically for sand play.
 That way, it doesn’t matter if they get sand stuck in them or if they get broken or lost.

 What kind of toys you bring along depends on your preference and what your baby likes to play with.
 But, for your reference, here are a few of our favorite toys to bring to the beach with us: